 ZERO DEATHS DUE TO UNDETECTED CANCER

-The mastermind behind X-ZELL’s rare-cell detection technologies and a firm advocate of health equality, Dr Sebastian Chakrit Punyaratabandhu Bhakdi studied at one of the world’s oldest and most renowned medical schools, the University of Freiburg (Germany).
+The mastermind behind single-cell diagnostics and a firm advocate of health equity, Dr Sebastian Chakrit Punyaratabandhu Bhakdi studied at one of the world’s oldest and most renowned medical schools, the University of Freiburg (Germany).
 As a medical student, he took internships in Bangkok (Thailand), Lahti (Finland), Skopje (Macedonia), Nairobi (Kenya) and New York (USA), which drew his attention to health service accessibility and inequality early on.

-Soon after, Thailand set the backdrop for the creation of X-ZELL, which has allowed the father of three to follow his entrepreneurial aspirations while proactively pursuing his passion for technological innovation to provide access to quality health care worldwide.
+Soon after, Dr Bhakdi set up X-ZELL, which has allowed the father of three to follow his entrepreneurial aspirations while pursuing his passion for improving access to quality health care worldwide.